Line98Dev/offline-video-editing/Design/DomainModel.md

 - Level (String): The skill level of he event (middle school, high school, collegiate, etc.).
 - Location (String): Where the event took place.
 - Description (String): The description of the video/event.

+### Content
+- Timestamp (Integer): The spot in which the content starts.
+- Creation Date (Date): The date which the content was created.
+- Video (Video): The video which includes the content.
+- Author (User): The person who created the content.
+- Length (Integer): The length the content displays.

 ### Slide (implements Content)
 - Message (String): The message to show during the video.